A shaft of light in a Dark Age!

 - Praetorian Guard: The Twelve Peers, aka the Paladins, Charlemagne's best warriors and most trusted companions.
 The word "Paladin" has since gone down in literature and folklore to mean a Lawful Good Holy Warrior of the highest order.

 - Realpolitik: You don't get to be Imperator Romanorum without knowing how to play the game, and Charlemagne sure knew how.
-On top of that, Charlemagne himself was a piece on the Papacy's board.
-At the time, The Byzantine Empire saw itself as the successor to the Roman Empire - and had both the political and military muscle to back up that claim - leaving Rome itself at the risk of fading into irrelevancy.
-The emergence of a powerful local warlord who was willing to defend and support the Vatican gave Rome the opportunity to reassert itself as the legitimate authority in Western Europe.
-The fact that Byzantium was currently being ruled by an Empress (Irene Sarantapechaina) didn't hurt either when Charlemagne was declared the new Roman Emperor.
+By the 9th Century, the title was more a symbolic one than anything else, but Charlemagne used that symbolic authority to press his territorial ambitions to the fullest extent possible: being crowned Emperor by the Pope effectively meant that Charlemagne had the tacit approval of God Himself to govern Western Europe as he saw fit, and he did not hesitate to do so.
+Meanwhile, Charlemagne was a piece on the Papacy's board in their game against The Byzantine Empire.
+Byzantium was the successor state to the old Roman Empire, and had in fact held Rome itself for the better part of two centuries until 754.
+It also had both the political and economic muscle to back up its claim to succession, being one of the most powerful polities around the Mediterranean, leaving the traditional authority of Rome at the risk of fading into irrelevancy.
+The emergence of a powerful local king who was willing to support the Papacy gave Rome the opportunity to reassert itself as the legitimate authority in Western Europe.
+The fact that Constantinople was currently being ruled by an Empress (Irene Sarantapechaina) didn't hurt either when Charlemagne was declared the new Roman Emperor.

 - Religious Bruiser: A common theme in his portrayals is his genuine and sincere Christian faith, and his devotion to his role as Defender of Christendom.
 Seems to also have been true of him in Real Life.